Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Call 911 for emergency medical services.
-Immediate medical care may keep the heart from stopping.
-It may help keep damage to the heart muscle to a minimum.
+Getting care right away may keep the heart from stopping.
+It may help reduce damage to the heart muscle to a minimum.

 Have the victim stop all activities.

 Reassure the victim.
 This will keep him or her calm, so the heart uses less oxygen.